 Bring the juice to a boil.

-Fill them to within ¼-inch of the top, wipe any spilled juice off the top, seat the lid and tighten the ring around them.
-Then put them into the boiling water canner!
+Fill them to within 1/4-inch of the top, wipe any spilled juice off the top, seat the lid and tighten the ring around them.
+Then put the filled jars into the canner!

 This is where the jar tongs come in really handy!